 I have to admit it . . .
-I can get kind of carried away with Dr. Seuss crafts!
+I can get kind of carried away with Dr. Seuss crafts and these Lorax Craft Ideas totally prove it!
 I love sharing fun book-inspired crafts and activities, and this post is a testament to that!
 Today's post features 3 Lorax-Inspired crafts and was originally featured in The Virtual Book Club for Kids.
 I am including some affiliate links so you have easy access to all the books and materials!

 The Lorax has been the most inspirational book of the Seuss collection so far.
 When the kids were toddlers, the abbreviated Dr. Seuss board books were perfect for the kids.
 Now that they're getting a little older, they're totally ready for the full hard cover versions.

 Today's activities include a Lorax finger puppet modeled off our popular Itsy Bitsy Spider puppet, a Truffula Tree Sticky Window and a super fun, super easy Lorax mustache, which we modeled off our equally-hilarious Mooseltoe Mustache.

 All three crafts were big hits with both kids.
 My daughter loves pretend play so she loved the finger puppet, and my son loves anything contact paper, so the Truffula trees were his fave.
 I'm a sucker for those mustaches, so I'll take that one when the kids aren't looking!

 I could see all of these being a lot of fun in a Dr. Seuss birthday party or on Lorax day at school!

 If you are looking for more Lorax Goodness, click the colored links below: